 Our Audit Committee is composed of Messrs.
-Gollust, Reardon (chairman) and Wilson, and met seven times during fiscal year 2012.
+Gollust, Reardon (chairman) and Wilson, and met five times during fiscal year 2013.
 All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
 Our Board of Directors has determined that Mr. Reardon is an "audit committee financial expert," as the SEC has defined that term.
+Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.
 Our Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include the authority to: